wilsonluc/shismo-manager/rest-api/shismo-manager/README.md

 Params in table:
-discordID (partition/primary key)
+licenseKey (partition/primary key)
 characterName (sort key)

-taskData: string (contains queue)
+isJagexAccount: bool

-isLoggedIn:
+isLoggedIn: bool
-lastTask:
+currentTask: id of task in queue
+tasks: (string of all tasks - queue) loadedPlugins (string of all loaded plugins) skill levels: string of levels